CertCo: Business failure

-CertCo can be considered a pre-Blockchain pioneer of Fintech, yet at the time, it used up all of its money, never found a wide market for its products, and went out of business in Spring 2002, following substantial reductions in technical staff in November and December 2001, due, partially, to unavailability of investors after the September 11 attacks.
+Despite developing new technology, CertCo did not find a wide market for its products, and went out of business in Spring 2002, following substantial reductions in technical staff in November and December 2001, due, partially, to unavailability of investors after the September 11 attacks.

 Technical contributions

 CertCo made various contributions to the fields of cryptography and public key infrastructure via scientific publications and patents.
 Its most heavily cited patents by subject are: